China demand fuels illegal timber logging in Guinea-Bissau

-BUBA Guinea-Bissau When middlemen for Chinese traders approached Yusuf Diallo to cut timber from his farm in Guinea-Bissau, he says he knew he had no choice.
-Soldiers had simply threatened his neighbours when they refused.
+BUBA, Guinea-Bissau When middlemen for Chinese traders approached Yusuf Diallo to cut timber from his farm in Guinea-Bissau, he says he knew he had no choice.
+Soldiers had simply threatened his neighbors when they refused.

 A clearing dotted with dozens of stumps now marks where lush tropical forest once stood outside his farmhouse.
 To one side, more than 300 logs were stacked, waiting to be removed.